npiesco/ollama-ui/README.md

 ## 📄 License

-This project is licensed under a Business Source License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+The AGPL-3.0 is a strong copyleft license that requires anyone who runs a modified version of the software to make their source code available to users.
+This is particularly important for network server software, as it ensures that users of the software have access to the source code of any modifications made to it.

+For more information about the AGPL-3.0 license, please visit: https://www.gnu.org/licenses/agpl-3.0.en.html